 Smoking is allowed on villa balconies and a designated area of the main homestead balcony.
 Rates exclude a 2 per cent surcharge for credit-card payments.
 Extra beds for over-12s are AU$600 a night.

-Welcome, with brilliant bespoke activities available, although Wolgan is more geared to grown-ups.
-Baby cots are free; babysitting costs AU$40 an hour.
-Cots for under-threes are free, and extra beds for children aged three to 12 are AU$350 a night.
+Welcome, with brilliant nature-based bespoke activities available.
+Baby cots are free; babysitting is AU$50 an hour, for a minimum of three hours.
+Under-threes stay free, and extra beds for children aged four to 12 are at an extra charge.

 Kids of all ages are welcome at this family-friendly resort, with bespoke nature-based activities available for children, but Wolgan is geared to grown-ups, so you might not want to get too distracted keeping an eye on the young ones.